thehimel/fast-translator/README.md

 * Run the development server with `fastapi dev src/main.py`

+### Note

-> The required models will be downloaded on the first execution.
-Therefore, the first API response will take some time.
+* The required models will be downloaded on the first execution.
+  * Models to be downloaded: `pytorch_model.bin`.
+Location: `~/.cache/huggingface/hub/`
+* Therefore, the first API response will take some time.

 ## Resources